For decades, Sgt. Pepper’s Lonely Hearts Club Band has topped most lists of the best albums. Should it?

 Still, the quote at the very bottom of the back cover of Sgt.
 Pepper’s Lonely Hearts Club Band probably sums up most people’s reaction to the album…”A splendid time is guaranteed for all”.

 Update: About 50 years at the top was enough.
 Rolling Stone did a new Top 500 albums list in 2020.
 Sgt.
 Pepper (which had been #1) didn’t even make the Top 20!
 The top Beatles albums were: Abbey Road #5 (was #14), Revolver #11 (was #3), Sgt.
 Pepper #24 (was #1), The White Album #29 (was #10), Rubber Soul #35 (was #5).
 Instead of 4 Beatles albums in the Top 10, there’s now 1.
 The magazine‘s staff writers, and all the people they surveyed, have changed over the years.
 All we can do is turn the world over to the perceptions (misperceptions?) of new generations.
-Besides, change and controversy attract readers.
+The people who know The Beatles the best are no longer the audience for the magazine.
+The list is meant to appeal to a younger base.